mphonethathe/BitventureTest/README.md

 # BitventureTest

-This is a Microsoft Console Apllication that is targeting .Net framwork 4.7.2
+This is a Microsoft Console Apllication that is targeting .Net framwork 4.7.2 and using  C#

 I have included the Test Project (for unit Testing)